 Want a daily wrap-up of all the news and commentary Salon has to offer?
 Subscribe to our morning newsletter, Crash Course.

-Trump has also been mining America’s white supremacist and racist past for narcissistic and political energy and momentum by holding his rallies in what are known as “sundown towns.”
-These are white communities, as identified by the late historian James Loewen and other experts and activists, where, by law and/or custom, Black people (and in other regions of the country Mexicans, Hispanics, Asians, and First Nations peoples) were not allowed to be in the city or town limits at night.
-In many sundown towns, these restrictions also included not being allowed to live, buy homes, or even travel through the community at any time of the day.
-Black and brown people who violated these rules would be subjected to prison, fines, physical violence, and other forms of abuse and even death.
+Trump has also been mining America’s white supremacist and racist past for narcissistic and political energy and momentum by holding rallies in what are known as “sundown towns.”
+These are largely white communities, as identified by the late historian James Loewen and other experts and activists, where in earlier eras, either by law or custom, Black people (and sometimes other nonwhite people) were not allowed to be within the city or town limits after dark.
+Black and brown people who violated these rules would be subjected to prison, fines, physical violence and sometimes death.

-Sundown towns were also maintained as all or nearly all-white spaces through pogroms and ethnic cleansing campaigns.
+Sundown towns were also maintained as all-white spaces through pogroms and ethnic cleansing campaigns.
 It is estimated that dozens if not hundreds of Black communities were destroyed by such acts of white terrorism and mob activity.
-American society remains highly race and class segregated.
+American society remains highly segregated by race and class.
 That is the legacy of sundown towns.

-"Although Springfield, Ohio was not officially a 'sundown town,'" Joe Feagin notes, "it came close to this definition as evidenced by the white race riots and other aggressive white efforts to maintain an all-white Springfield."
+"Although Springfield, Ohio, was not officially a 'sundown town,'" Feagin notes, "it came close to this definition as evidenced by the white race riots and other aggressive white efforts to maintain an all-white Springfield."

-When Trump and his agents dream of “Making America Great Again” and fighting back against how white people are victims of “reverse racism” that are being “replaced” in their “own country” by non-whites who are “stealing elections” through non-existent voter fraud this is the social order he and they want to restore.
+When Trump and his agents dream of “Making America Great Again” and fighting back against alleged “reverse racism” or the myth that whites are being “replaced” in their “own country” by nonwhites and nonexistent "voter fraud," this is the social order he and they want to restore.

-Donald Trump’s base of support is rock solid and remains at 47 percent.
-Trump's strategy of racism and white supremacy on steroids has not hurt him among his base.
-Moreover, Trump and the Republican fascists have suffered few political penalties for their racist and white supremacist language, behavior, and policies — and their general contempt for multiracial and pluralistic democracy.
-White racism and white racial resentment remain very powerful forces in American life and politics and Donald Trump, his MAGAfied Republicans, and the “conservatives” and larger right wing are using such beliefs and values to get and keep power in a country that is increasingly rejecting their policies and vision.
+Donald Trump’s base of support remains solid.
+His strategy of racism and white supremacy on steroids has not hurt him among his base.
+Moreover, Trump and the Republican fascists have suffered few political penalties for their racist and white supremacist language, behavior and policies, or for their general contempt for multiracial and pluralistic democracy.
+White racism and racial resentment remain powerful forces in American life and politics.
+Trump and his movement are using those beliefs and values to acquire and hold power, even in a country that increasingly rejects their policies.

-On this, Wright Thompson, author of the new book "The Barn: The Secret History of a Murder in Mississippi," made a provocative comparison:
+Wright Thompson, author of the new book "The Barn: The Secret History of a Murder in Mississippi," draws a provocative comparison: